Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs

 Now assume that $x$ and $y$ are non-adjacent.
 By Property $2$, each of them has at least one further neighbour.
 By $H_1$-subgraph-freeness, each of $x$ and $y$ has exactly one further neighbour.
-Let $a$ be a neighbour of $x$ ourside $D$ and $b$ a neighbour of $y$ outside $D$.
+Let $a$ be a neighbour of $x$ outside $D$ and $b$ a neighbour of $y$ outside $D$.
 Neither $z$ nor $w$ has any neighbours outside $D \cup \{a, b \}$ by $H_1$-subgraph-freeness.
-If $a=b$ then $G= D \cup \{a\}$ by $H_1$-subgraph-freeness.
-In this case either the set $\{x,y \}$ forms a stable cut or $G$ is a no-instance.
+If $a=b$ then $x$ and $y$ are twins, contradicting Property $3$.

 Otherwise, both $a$ and $b$ have degree $2$ by $H_1$-subgraph-freeness and must be reflexive by Property $1$.
 Additionally, neither $z$ nor $w$ has a neighbour outside $D$ by $H_1$-subgraph-freeness.
-In particular, $z$ and $w$ are true twins that is by Property $4$ we obtain an equivalent instance $G'$ by deleting the vertex $z$.
+In particular, $z$ and $w$ are true twins.
+By Property $4$ we obtain an equivalent instance $G'$ by deleting the vertex $z$.

-Now assume that the vertex set $T={x,y,z,u,v}$ forms a subgraph of $G$ consisting of two triangles sharing exactly one vertex $v$.
-By $H_1$-subgraph-freeness, the only vertex of $T$ which may have a neighbour outside $T$ is $v$.
+Now assume that the set $T \subseteq V(G)$ forms a subgraph of $G$ consisting of two triangles sharing exactly one vertex $v$.
+By $H_1$-subgraph-freeness and Property 1, the only vertex of $T$ which may have a neighbour outside $T$ is $v$.
 In particular, since we may assume that $G$ contains no diamond subgraph, the remaining vertices of $T$ have degree $2$, contradicting Property $2$.